javadalmasi/proxy/DOCKER-README.md

 ## Environment Variables

 The setup uses these environment variables:
-- `PROXY=socks5://warp:1080` - Configures piped-proxy to route traffic through the WARP SOCKS5 proxy
+- `PROXY=socks5://warp:1080` - Configures proxy to route traffic through the WARP SOCKS5 proxy

 ## Stopping the Services